Azure/azure-sdk-for-net/sdk/terraform/Azure.ResourceManager.Terraform/README.md

 # Microsoft Azure terraform management client library for .NET

-**[Describe the service briefly first.]**
+The Azure Terraform Export API aims to export existing Azure resources into its equivalent Terraform configurations, for either azurerm provider or azapi provider.
+It is equivalent to ARM Template Export API for Terraform.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:

 - Support MSAL.NET, Azure.Identity is out of box for supporting MSAL.NET.
 - Support [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.
 - HTTP pipeline with custom policies.
 - Better error-handling.
 - Support uniform telemetry across all languages.

 ## Getting started

 ### Install the package